st2030/rsschool-cv/cv.md

 ## ***About Me***
 ---
-Successful technical translator with over 16 years of professional experience in the oil & gas industry, and with about 7 years of engineering experience as a QC engineer in construction projects, oil&gas production engineer, and oil field development supervisor in the same industry.
+Successful technical translator with over 16 years of professional experience in the oil & gas industry, and about 7 years of engineering experience as a QC engineer in construction projects, oil&gas production engineer, and oil field development supervisor in the same industry.
 Currently working as a freelance technical translator providing services for international oil and gas projects.
 Planning to relaunch my career in IT as a programmer.
 In process of pursuing the Bachelor of Computer Science degree at the University of the People.
 Being an intrinsically motivated person and having good critical thinking skills I am capable of quick learning and improving relevant skills to reach the assigned objectives and resolve work tasks within a limited time frame.
 My short-term goal is to re-start a career as a front-end developer.
 My long-term goal is to be involved as a programmer in Natural Languages Processing (NLP), Artificial Intelligence (AI), or Robotic Engineering projects.

 ## ***Skills***